kalhollywood/kalhollywood/README.md

-### Hi there 👋

-This is my first README, 12 days before I start the School of Code bootcamp...
+## Hi, I'm Kal 👋

+## 🚀 About Me
+I'm (going to be) a full stack developer...

+## 🛠 Skills
+Javascript, HTML, CSS...

+👩‍💻 I'm currently working on... finishing the School of Code bootcamp!
+From absolute beginner to full stack developer in 16 weeks!